cliohsu1997/job_seeking_webpage/read_it.md

 **Workflow**: Progress shows main tasks → To-do lists show subtasks → Proposals provide detailed design/strategy

+### New Conversation Rule
+**At the start of every new conversation**, provide a summary that includes:
+1. **Current Progress**: What phase you're in, what's been accomplished, and what's next
+2. **To-Do List**: Current tasks and their status
+3. **Relevant Proposals**: Key proposals related to the current phase/work

+This helps maintain context and alignment across conversations.

 ## Environment Information

 - **Python**: `C:\Users\clioh\AppData\Local\Programs\Python\Python313\python.exe` (3.13.5)